Sing a Sad Song

 "Sing a Sad Song" is a song written by Wynn Stewart.
 It was recorded notably by Merle Haggard in 1963, whose version became his first major hit.
 It was later recorded by Stewart himself.
 In 1976, Stewart's own version became a major hit as well.

 Merle Haggard version

 "Sing a Sad Song" was recorded by Merle Haggard in 1963 for Capitol Records.
 Haggard cut his version alongside producer Ken Nelson at Capitol Studios.
-Haggard had recently signed with the Capitol label and later recorded his debut album in the same session as this single.
+Haggard had recently signed with the Capitol label, and later recorded his debut album in the same session as this single.

 "Sing a Sad Song" was released as a single on Capitol Records in November 1963.
-It was Haggard's debt single release for the label and became successful.
+It was Haggard's debut single release for the label and became successful.
 The single spent three weeks on the Billboard Hot Country Singles chart, peaking at number 19 in January 1964.
 The song became Haggard's first major hit as a music artist.
 It was released on his debut studio album called Strangers.
-Also included on the album was his first number one hit, "(My Friends Are Gonna Be) Strangers."
+Also included on the album was his first top ten hit,"(My Friends Are Gonna Be) Strangers."